l0s/reactive-comparison/README.md

 # Comparing Reactive vs. Blocking Paradigms

-This project compares the ergonomics and performance of implementing the same REST API using the traditional blocking paradigm vs. the reactive paradigm.
+This project compares the ergonomics and performance of implementing the same REST API using the traditional blocking paradigm, the async paradigm, and the reactive paradigm.

 ## The Stack(s)

-The reactive implementation uses Spring WebFlux and the blocking implementation uses Spring Web MVC.
+The reactive implementation uses Spring WebFlux with Netty.
+The blocking implementation uses Spring WebMVC with Netty.
+The async implementation uses Spring WebMVC with Tomcat.

 ### In-Common

 In order to make the comparison as fair as possible, I used the following common components:

-* Netty
 * Spring Boot
   * Web MVC, HATEOAS
 * JDBC
   * HikariCP, PostgreSQL Driver
 * PostgreSQL

+In addition, both the blocking and reactive implementations use Netty.

 ## Application Design Considerations